RafaRochaS91/RafaRochaS91/README.md

 Always open to lend an helping hand 😎

-- **Humanitarian Tech Focus**: I’m a software engineer passionate about building open-source and ethical AI systems.
-My focus is on creating technology that prioritizes clarity, safety, and human dignity over profit or manipulation.
+- **Humanitarian Tech Focus**: My focus is on creating technology that prioritizes clarity, safety, and human dignity over profit or manipulation.

-- **Open Source + Community Focus**: I use my skills in Node.js, React, and Go to strengthen open-source projects that resist misinformation and foster digital sovereignty.
-My mission is to align technology with values of transparency and care for humanity.
+- **Tech Stack**: I mostly focus on web development, I'm mostly using JS/TS with different runtimes and the web platform.

-- **Future-Oriented Vision**: Engineer and builder working on humane AI and decentralized technologies.
+- **Future-Oriented Vision**: Engineer and builder working on empowering both my peers and my consumers.
 I believe intelligence without integrity is incomplete — and I aim to help create systems that empower, clarify, and protect people.

 I want to create a better tomorrow by using my skills for the greater good of society.

+Hit me up if there's any projects with this in mind that I can be of assistance!